Pace of U.S. home resales rises to eight-month high

 May's rate of sales was revised upward to a 4.91 million unit pace from the previously reported 4.89 million unit rate.

-In June, the average existing home sold after being on the market for only 44 days.
-It was the sixth straight month in which that rate had declined.

-"Things are flying pretty fast," said Lawrence Yun, the NAR's chief economist.

-More homes also are being put on the market, keeping prices from rising as quickly and providing potential buyers with more choices.
+Also supporting home sales, more homes are being put on the market, keeping prices from rising as quickly.